samuelrwabwera/signature/README.md

 * **velocityFilterWeight(float)** - Weight used to modify new velocity based on the previous    velocity.
 Defaults to 0.7.

 ## Compatibility
-The widget is usable and works smoothly in Google chrome, Internet explorer.
+The widget is usable and works smoothly in Google chrome.
 In Firefox by setting dom.w3c_pointer_events.enabled to “true” in about:config you can get to use the widget.(Thats if initially it was not working)